RTMC/rtmc.github.io/pages/guide_instructors.md

 3. `test`:
     - `test`-folder has a subfolder, `testthat`, where the test-files go.
 In these files, you can include test that check whether the student has written correct code in the `R`-folder. *If the student file is called somename.R, the test file should be named testSomename.R*.
 That is, you should name the corresponding test file by prepending "test" to the name of the student file and capitalizing the first letter of the student file.
     - If you want to create a hiddent test file that the students can't see, append "Hidden" to the end of the file name.
 Say that you want to create a hidden test file for the student file `matrices.R`.
 This should be named `testMatricesHidden.R`.

+## Adding your repository to TMC servers

+After creating your repository with the skeleton presented above, you can add it to TMC servers.
+To this end, follow the steps in item [1.2 in this material](http://testmycode-usermanual.github.io/usermanual/customcourse.html#creating_a_course)

+## Writing tests

+The tests should be written in the folder `tests/testthat`.
+Suppose you  have a *student source file* `vectors.R` where the student is instructed to create a vector containing all integers from 8 to 800 by interval of 8 (that is, the integers 8, 16, 24, ..., 792, 800).

+To test this, create a test file `tests/testthat/testVectors.R`.